Andrea Drews

-Andrea Carrie Drews (born December 25, 1993) is an American professional volleyball player for the United States women's national volleyball team.
+Andrea Carrie "Annie" Drews (born December 25, 1993) is an American professional volleyball player for the United States women's national volleyball team.
 Drews was elected as the Most Valuable Player of the 2019 FIVB Women's Volleyball Nations League in Nanjing, China, where Team USA won the gold medal and the Best Opposite of the 2019 FIVB Volleyball Women's World Cup where the U.S. finished in second place.
 She won gold with the national team at the 2020 Tokyo Summer Olympics.

-Personal life
+Early life

-Annie Drews grew up in Elkhart, Indiana.
+Drews grew up in Elkhart, Indiana.
 Her parents are Mike Drews and Carrie Drews.
-She has a brother, Derek, who played basketball at Western Michigan University.
-She also has a sister, Erin, who is an artist.
+Her father played basketball at Ball State University and coached high school basketball for ten years.
+Her brother, Derek Drews, also played basketball at Western Michigan University.
+She also has a sister, Erin Courey, who is an artist in Grand Rapids, MI.

-When asked about her mindset on playing, she said, "My faith has been the biggest game changer/factor in my career, but more importantly, my life.
-I became a Christian in college and I truly believe that God has equipped me with opportunities and abilities to continue playing & learning in this sport."

-At a young age, she started playing club volleyball for Mizuno Gold and Circle City Gold.
-In an interview, Drews revealed that she took part in competitive cheerleading when she was young.